Speak With A Construction Drone Expert

 LiDAR (Light Detection and Ranging) has become more accessible with the rise of drone surveying and inspections.
 It uses laser pulses to measure distances, combined with inertial and satellite data to pinpoint locations in space, creating highly accurate 3D point clouds.
 These can capture fine details like cables and penetrate foliage for detailed terrain models, even in low light.

 LiDAR point clouds are smaller and faster to process than photogrammetry data, making them ideal for efficient mapping projects.
-The DJI L1 offers a compact, affordable LiDAR + RGB solution for the M300, integrating a Livox LiDAR module, high-accuracy IMU, and 1-inch CMOS RGB camera.
+The DJI L2 offers a compact, affordable LiDAR + RGB solution for the M300 and M350 RTK, integrating a Livox LiDAR module, high-accuracy IMU, and 1-inch CMOS RGB camera.
 Paired with the P1 or Phantom 4 RTK, it supports photogrammetry, LiDAR, and PPK, enabling versatile aerial surveying and digital twin creation.

 The DSLRPros Advantage